antarctica/MeshiPhi/docs/source/sections/Code_overview.rst

 Each stage of this process makes use of a configuration file, found in the :ref:`Configuration Overview` section of the documentation and produces an output file, the form of which can be found in the :ref:`outputs` section.

-In addition to the main section of the codebase we have also developed a series of plotting classes that allows the user to generate interactive maps and static figures for the Mesh Features.
+In addition to the core functionality of the package we have also developed a set of plotting classes that allow the user to generate both interactive maps and static figures of the Mesh outputs.
 These can be found in the :ref:`Mesh Plotting` section later in the manual.